fastapi/fastapi/docs/tutorial/handling-errors.md

 ## Install custom exception handlers

-You can add custom exception handlers with <a href="https://www.starlette.io/exceptions/" target="_blank">the same exception utilities from Starlette</a>.
+You can add custom exception handlers with <a href="https://www.starlette.io/exceptions/" class="external-link" target="_blank">the same exception utilities from Starlette</a>.

 Let's say you have a custom exception `UnicornException` that you (or a library you use) might `raise`.